DanGeospatial/Lenovo_ThinkSystem_430-16i_NVMe_Support/README.md

 ### Performance Metrics
 Please make sure that the HBA does not overheat during use.
-It is designed to have constant airflow and does not give you temperature information.
+It is designed to have constant airflow and will give you temperature information on LSI Storage Authority.
 If it overheats it will not work properly.
 My motherboard comes with two temperature probes.
-I attached one to the inside of the heatsink on the ThinkSystem 430-16i near the chip.
+I attached one to the inside of the heatsink on the ThinkSystem 430-16i near the chip for fan control.

 ![image](https://github.com/user-attachments/assets/70020f9a-0be4-49d9-8681-6c775a29a65f)